-We’ve lived here for a long time and had never seen one until recently.
-Then one evening while walking along Kauai’s Hanalei Bay, I noticed what I thought were birds flying at sunset over the shoreline.
-Upon closer inspection of their unique flying patterns, I realized that these were no birds.
-They are Hawaiian Hoary bats.
+We’ve lived here for a long time and had never seen a Hawaiian Hoary bat until recently.
+Then one evening while walking along Kauai’s Hanalei Bay, we noticed what we thought were birds flying at sunset over the shoreline.
+Upon closer inspection of their unique flying patterns, we realized that these were actually the endangered Hawaiian Hoary bat.

 While relatively little is still known about them, they are believed to roost in trees and live at altitudes varying from sea level to Hawaii’s tallest peaks.

-The bats emit various sounds.
+Hoary bats emit various sounds.
 These include high frequency calls used to detect their insect diet as well as low frequency, humanly audible social sounds.
 It is believed that some Hawaiian moths can even hear the high pitched sounds and thus avoid becoming part of the bat diet.